 Paying for Your Education

 If you live in the Muncie area, a graduate assistantship is an excellent opportunity to gain meaningful professional experience while helping cover the costs of your degree.
 Learn more.

 Ready to Apply?

 Are you interested in our master’s in public relations?
 Then it’s time to apply.
 You will need to follow a two-part process in which you’re admitted to both Ball State’s Graduate School and the program itself.
-If you have an undergraduate GPA of at least 3.0 on a 4.0 scale and five ore more years of professional experience, you're eligible for a GRE waiver.

 Want to learn more about the program or not finding what you’re looking for?
 Then request more information or contact program coordinator YoungAh Lee.